wybin4/covid-19-stats/README.md

 # covid-19-stats
-visualize sata with a scatterplot graph
+visualize data with a scatterplot graph

 this is the implementation of the task from the freecodecamp course - data visualization projects.